 2> consider this configured uplink grant as not valid.

+NOTE 1a: When there is an ongoing RACH-less LTM cell switch, the configured grant Type 1 which is not specificly configured for LTM is not used.

 For an uplink grant configured for configured grant Type 1 for RACH-less handover, when RACH-less handover is triggered and not terminated, for each configured uplink grant valid according to TS 38.214 [7] for which the above formula is satisfied, the MAC entity shall:

 1> if, after the initial transmission of RACH-less handover has been performed according to clause 5.4.1 and 5.33, PDCCH addressed to the MAC entity's C-RNTI has not been received: